De simoni History, Family Crest & Coats of Arms

 The surname De simoni was first found in Trapani, anciently Drepanum, Sicily.
 Bearers of De simoni or one of its spelling variations have been found throughout southern Italy, but particularly on the island of Sicily, and in the region of Campania.

-Important Dates for the De simoni family
+Early History of the De simoni family

 This web page shows only a small excerpt of our De simoni research.
 Another 81 words (6 lines of text) covering the years 1554, 1605, 1346, 1358, 1410, 1480, 1506, 1522, 1605, 1650 and 1710 are included under the topic Early De simoni History in all our PDF Extended History products and printed products wherever possible.